xinwenfu/VChat_DEP/README.md

    <img src="Images/I5.png" width=600>

-6. You can now see there are both processes that use DEP, and those that do not use DEP.
-However on this system DEP those with DEP enabled appear to be more common.
+6. You can now see that there are both processes that use DEP and those that do not.
+However, on this system, those with DEP enabled appear to be more common.

    <img src="Images/I6.png" width=600>

 Now we can configure the VChat binary to have the NX-bit set, making it use the DEP features!
-There are four ways we can do this
+There are four ways we can do this.

 #### Compilation/EditBin
 1. **Windows**: We must set the NX-bit in various regions of the executable, to do this we can recompile the program or use a utility to set these bits.